JuhoErvasti/tat/README.md

     - (Maybe) as any ogr-supported driver?
     - (Maybe) allow selecting which layers are exported?
     - (Maybe) if selecting features are implemented, export only those features?
+  - Allow setting a spatial filter on a dataset

   Unlikely:
   - Raster attribute tables